Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN: Method

 { \bf Generator } Our generator has two branches that generate the low-resolution image $\widehat{X}^L$ and a randomly selected sub-volume of the high-resolution image $\widehat{X}^H_r$, where $r$ represents the index for the starting slice of the sub-volume.
 The two branches share initial layers $G^A$ and after they branch off:

 where $G^A(\cdot)$, $G^L(\cdot)$ and $G^H(\cdot)$ denote the common, low-resolution and high-resolution blocks of the generator, respectively. $S^L(\cdot, r)$ is a selector function that returns the sub-volume of input image starting at slice $r$, where the superscript $L$ indicates that the selection is made at low resolution.
 The output of this function is fed into $G^H(\cdot)$, which lifts the input to the high resolution.
 We use $A$ and $A_r$ as short-hand notation for $G^A(Z)$ and $S^L(G^A(Z);r)$, respectively.
 We let $Z \sim \mathcal{N}( \mathbf{0}, \mathbf{I})$ be the input random noise vector.
 We let $r$ be the randomly selected index for the starting slice that is drawn from a uniform distribution, denoted as $r \sim \mathcal{U}$; i.e., each slice is selected with the same probability.
+Therefore, the randomly selected sub-volumes can be overlapping, which can better cover the junctions between sub-volumes than non-overlapping sub-volume selection.
 The schematic of the proposed method is shown in Fig.~\ref{fig:GAN_loss}.
 Note that $\widehat{X}^H_r$ depends on a corresponding sub-volume of $A$, which is $A_r$.
 Therefore, we feed $A_r$ rather than complete $A$ into $G^H$ during training, making the model memory-efficient.

 { \bf Discriminator } Similarly, we define two discriminators $D^H$ and $D^L$ to distinguish a real high-resolution sub-volume $X^H_r$ and a low-resolution image $X^L$ from the fake ones, respectively. $D^H$ makes sure that the local details in the high-resolution sub-volume look realistic.
 At the same time, $D^L$ ensures the proper global structure is preserved.
 Since we feed a sub-volumes $S^H(X^H;r)$ rather than the entire image $X^H$ into $D^H$, the memory cost of the model is reduced.
+The location of the sub-volume $r$ is also fed into $D^H$ to help it distinguish sub-volumes from different locations.